jplataquin/visa-v/README.md

 ### Accessing view elements as javascript variables in your code block

-visa-V will automatically inject and HTML element from your template to your javascript code block using the attribute data-el="variable name".
+visa-V will automatically inject HTML element from your template to your javascript code block using the attribute data-el="variable name".

 ```
 <template>